 - Game consoles – online games, online videos, streaming.

 If the Internet provider detects the type of the subscriber’s device, then it prioritizes the dedicated protocols and apps correctly.
 Often, a user has the only laptop connected to the Internet, which means that it’s likely they don’t download files or torrents, while Skype, social networks, and web surfing are very important for them.
 For these apps, channel speed is not so important as its quality, so instead of specified in the tariff plan 50 Mbit/sec only 10 Mbit/sec can be provided, but steady and surely, – this will be enough to meet the demand, and residue will be for the subscriber that needs a higher speed.

 Steady growth of mobile devices utilization rate will cause the subscribers to stop chasing super-rates (100 Mbit/sec or higher), since they cannot see the advantages using laptop or smartphones.
 That is why even now, detecting and limiting such subscribers’ devices seems to be the solution to save bandwidth.

 In what way the subscriber uses Internet – for marketing campaigns

 Knowing users’ preferences, we can show them targeting ads and involve in special promos.
-If subscribers often visit TV channels’ resources, they might be interested in IPTV packet, and if they download torrents, we may offer to use internal tracker and, by this, save UPLINK bandwidth.
+If subscribers often visit TV channels’ resources, they might be interested in IPTV packet, and if they download torrents, we may offer to use an internal tracker and, by this, save UPLINK bandwidth.

 Function of real-time statistics and analytics view has vast opportunities and the use of standard protocol Netflow and analyser NFSEN makes it simple to obtain and display information.
 Usage of obtained data increases QoS, reduces response time when subscriber has some problem, allows to use effectively bandwidth and many other ways to satisfy clients.